Linux Foundation

-The Linux Foundation (LF) is a non-profit organization established in 2000 to support Linux development and open-source software projects.
+The Linux Foundation (LF) is a nonprofit organization formed in 2007 to support the development of Linux and open-source software.
+The foundation provides hosted projects with governance structures and shared legal and operational services.

-Background
+Originally focused primarily on Linux, the foundation has expanded into an umbrella organization for open-source projects and foundations across areas including cloud computing, artificial intelligence, software security, networking, and embedded systems.
+Its ecosystem includes the Cloud Native Computing Foundation (CNCF), which hosts Kubernetes; the PyTorch Foundation; and the Open Source Security Foundation (OpenSSF).

+History

-The Linux Foundation started as Open Source Development Labs in 2000 to standardize and promote the open-source operating system kernel Linux.
-It merged with Free Standards Group in 2007.
+The Linux Foundation started as the Free Standards Group and Open Source Development Labs in 2000 to standardize and promote the open-source operating system kernel Linux.
+They merged in 2007.
 The foundation has since evolved to promote open-source projects beyond the Linux OS as a "foundation of foundations" that hosts a variety of projects spanning topics such as cloud, networking, blockchain, and hardware.
 The foundation also hosts annual educational events among the Linux community, including the Linux Kernel Developers Summit and the Open Source Summit.

 Projects

 As of September 2015, the total economic value of the development costs of Linux Foundation Collaborative Projects was estimated at $5 billion.